 "I’ve always been OK in my own company…" He pauses for a second and thinks about how he wants to phrase this to me.
 "It can have its effect on you, though.
 Long dark nights can wear you down.
-But you have to look after yourself because if you get run down and feel like shit, it affects your videos.
+But you have to look after yourself, because if you get run down and feel shit, it affects your videos.
 So you have to take care of yourself."

 "Do you enjoy this kind of pressure?"
 I ask.

-"I've never loved anything as much as I love YouTube," says Lenney.
-"But I have started to realize how it affects me.
-When one of my videos has a good first hour, I get so happy, and sometimes I step back and think: Hang on, these numbers on a screen are controlling my entire emotional state.
-Fuck, that's dangerous.
+"I've never loved anything as much as I love YouTube," says Will.
+"But I have started to realise how it affects me.
+When one of my videos has a good first hour, I get so happy and sometimes I step back and think: 'Hang on, these numbers on a screen are controlling my entire emotional state.
+Fuck, that's dangerous.'
 I feel good, but shit.
 It's like my generation's crack cocaine."

 "Could you go a day without looking at your YouTube analytics?"

-"If it will bring views, people are going to do it because it brings financial gain, followers, and fame.
-In this current climate, we’re all geared to think: What is the next big thing that can get views?
-What will shock people?
+"If it will bring views, people are going to do it, because it brings financial gain, followers and fame.
+In this current climate, we’re all geared to think: 'What is the next big thing that can get views?
+What will shock people?'
 And obviously that goes too far.
-People’s minds are warped into thinking that the goal is always content.
+People’s minds are warped into thinking that the end goal is always content.
 That’s when moral compasses go flying out the window."

 At the same time, these controversies fuel the YouTuber ecosystem.
 When Logan or Jake Paul do something terrible, or TGFbro cement one of their heads into a microwave and it becomes international news, a wealth of YouTubers thrive by commenting on it in their own videos.
 It’s a bit like in Blue Planet when a whale dies and its carcass feeds the ocean for days.

 "What will you do if it all goes away?"
-I ask.
-"Would you go to TV?"
+I ask, "Would you go to TV?"

 "I’m lucky," he replies.
 "I think I put myself in the position to have the luck.
 But it’s also reflective of the times we live in.
 We’re living through one of the biggest social revolutions maybe ever.
 If you go ten to 15 years back, the way things happen now seems ridiculous.
 The opportunities we have because of the technology in our pockets is crazy.
-I am thankful for being born in the time I was born."
+I thank being born in the time I was born."

-"I’m 20 years old right now, coming up on 21," says Zed in the video, "and I've always felt like I'm in a race to find success as early as possible.
+"I’m 20 years old right now, coming up on 21," says Nathan in the video, "and I've always felt like I'm in a race to find success as early as possible.
 I think a lot of people around my age feel this way.
 We've got to make it in life, fast… It feels like everyone else around you is doing it quicker, and at a younger age."